 Encounter Wildlife In Bako National Park

-Bako is just a 30-minute drive from Kuching city.
+Bako is just a 35-minute drive from Kuching city and then a 15 minute boat ride.
 It is advisable to stay for at least two days inside the park to enjoy several hiking trails and boat rides.
 If I had more time, I could happily spend a week in the dense rainforests and mangroves of Bako.

 Contributed by Jo from Wonder With Jo.